Supreme Court to Hear GPS Tracking Case

 In a potentially groundbreaking case on high-tech tracking

-, the Supreme Court will decide whether constant surveillance is such
+by police, the Supreme Court will decide whether constant surveillance is such

 an intrusion on people’s lives that